openedx/open-edx-proposals/oep-template.rst

 incompatibilities, with their severity and an explanation of how you propose to address these incompatibilities.

-OEP submissions that do not consider backward compatibility issues are unlikely to be accepted.

 Reference Implementation
 ========================

-The reference implementation must be completed before any OEP is given "Final" status, but it need not be completed before the OEP is accepted.
-While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.
+The reference implementation must be completed before any OEP is given "Final" status, but it need not be completed before the OEP is "Accepted".
+While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions.

-The final implementation must include test code and documentation, following the `Open edX Contribution Guidelines`_.

-.. _Open edX Contribution Guidelines: http://edx.readthedocs.org/projects/edx-developer-guide/en/latest/process/index.html

 Rejected Alternatives
 =====================

-This statement describes any alternative designs or implementations that were considered and rejected, and why they were not implemented.
-It should also link to the original source of that discussion.
+This statement describes any alternative designs or implementations that were considered and rejected, and why they were not chosen.

 Change History
 ==============